mthiboust/colormap2d/README.md

 ## Behind the scene

-The colormap data has been creating using Self-Organizing Maps.
+The colormap data has been created using Self-Organizing Maps.